 You can grill up some hot dogs, get some pizza dough and have the kids top their own individual pizzas, or whip up some simple tacos all for under $30.

 Rather than buying canned soda, you can make punch or juice and put it in pitchers.

 It may not be entirely necessary to hire entertainment for your kid’s party, but you can always ask around and price shop for clowns and magicians to see if there are reasonable options.
 Ask your child what they would like to do at their party and you might be surprised to find that a t-shirt painting party is the ticket.
 Have each kid bring their own t-shirt to paint, so that they can pick out the size and color, and you provide the paints.

 Well there you have it, 10 ways to cut back on the budget without cutting back on the fun!
-Give one or more of these birthday party tips a try next time you throw a birthday party, and see if it doesn’t help your wallet out a little.
+Give one or more of these birthday party planning ideas a try next time you throw a birthday party, and see if it doesn’t help your wallet out a little.
 Look for more birthday party ideas on Pear Tree’s blog, or shop their kids birthday invitations for theme ideas.